What You Need to Know

 Symptoms may include:

-How severe your symptoms are will depend on how much lactose you have had.
-It will also depend on how much lactase your body makes.
+How severe your symptoms are will depend on how much lactose you have ingested and how much lactase your body makes.

-The symptoms of lactose intolerance may look like other health problems.
+The symptoms of lactose intolerance may look like those of other health problems.
 Always see your healthcare provider to be sure.

 How is lactose intolerance diagnosed?